Kenya women's national rugby union team

-The Kenya women's national rugby union team are a national sporting side of Kenya, representing them at rugby union.
-The side first played in 2006.
+The Kenya women's national rugby union team, popularly known as Lionesses are the Kenya Women's XVs Rugby Team, managed by Kenya Rugby Union.
+The Lionesses play in red jerseys with black shorts.
+The side first played in 2006 on the sixth of September and has represented Kenya in various tournaments ever since.
+The Lionesses currently rank 23rd in the World Rugby Rankings and second in Africa.

 History

 Kenya were runners-up at the 2019 Rugby Africa Women's Cup which also doubled as a World Cup qualifying tournament.
 Despite their loss, the Lionesses still advanced to a cross-regional repechage play-off against Colombia.
 However, their last chances of qualifying were dashed with a narrow 15–16 loss to Colombia in Nairobi.